 Introduction When a major smartphone maker introduces a new flagship, there is always a lot of hype and with good reason.
-The OnePlus 15 (henceforth “the device”) represents OnePlus’s next leap in its flagship line, following the OnePlus 13 (and skipping “14” as part of a numbering strategy).
-The device aims to deliver a combination of top-tier performance, display innovations, battery endurance, and camera capabilities, in a design that aligns with current premium trends.
+The OnePlus 15 represents OnePlus next leap in its flagship line, following the OnePlus 13 The device aims to deliver a combination of top-tier performance, display innovations, battery endurance, and camera capabilities, in a design that aligns with current premium trends.

 Launch, Pricing & Availability